 Adding texture is an excellent way to add dimension and contrast to your logo.
 And when talking about an image which is rarely larger than 2″ in diameter, it is easy to understand how essential contrast can be.
 The texture is an inexpensive way to add another dimension to your minted coin.
 It works especially well with landscapes that depict nature.

 Often our clients will request a design without any color whatsoever.
 With these types of designs, it is critical to add some texture to distinguish the raised metal areas from the recessed metal areas.
 Sandblasting is our favorite and most commonly used texture, but we offer fun and distinct options from very fine sandblasting to checkerboard patterns and everything in between.
 Take a look at the texture wheel to the left to help you decide what might be the perfect enhancement for minting your logo.

 Minting Your Design

-If you’re looking to create a product that’s handy as well as unique, we can help you create your specialty shaped coin to be a bottle opener.
-Just speak to one of our talented and experienced artists to get started on creating your minted coin.
+If you’re looking to create a product that’s handy as well as unique, we can help you create your specialty shape to be a bottle opener.
+Just speak to one of our talented and experienced artists to get started on creating your logo.